Barack Obama Reveals His 2019 March Madness Picks

 For his men’s picks, Obama selected Michigan, Tennessee, UNC, and of course, Duke for the Final Four, predicting that Duke will beat known rival UNC.
 His decision to select Duke as the champion might have surprised some, as Obama has frequently favored the Tar Heels in his March Madness picks in the past.

-See all of Obama’s 2019 March Madness picks below.
+See all the Obama bracket picks below.